When: Friday, September 10th 2021 - Sunday, September 12th 2021

 - Comedy Writing Weekend

-Covid Update: With great regret, we have decided to cancel this brand new event in 2020 (due to run 11-13 Sept) and move it to 10-12 September 2021.
-We apologise for any inconvenience and hope you budding writers and comedians will join us then.
+Covid Update: With great regret, we have decided to cancel this event in 2020 AND 2021.
+We very much hope to ressurect this promising new event in our programme in 2022 and hope you budding writers and comedians will join us then.

 Our inaugural Comedy Writing Weekend is designed for all would-be or up-and-coming writers of comedy, in whatever form that takes.